Harry Potter and the Philosopher's Stone (GBC video game): Plot

 Harry joins Hagrid in an investigation of an attack on a unicorn in the adjacent forest.
 Harry encounters a figure drinking a dead unicorn's blood, whose presence causes Harry great pain.
 He is rescued by a centaur, who explains that the figure — Lord Voldemort — is maintaining his life by drinking unicorn blood, and seeks the eternal life granted by an elixir derived from the Philosopher's Stone.
 The end of final exams and headmaster Albus Dumbledore's departure present the ideal opportunity for the Stone's theft, prompting Harry, Ron and Hermione to act.
 Passing through the trapdoor, they traverse through obstacles put in place by the school's professors, but ultimately only Harry can proceed.
 In the final room, Harry is surprised to find Quirrell standing in front of the Mirror of Erised.
 Quirrell reveals that Snape had been trying to stop him, and that Voldemort's face has manifested upon the back of his skull.
 The Philosopher's Stone — placed within the Mirror by Dumbledore — materializes within Harry's pocket.
 A final battle between Quirrell and Harry ends with Dumbledore's last-minute intervention.

 Harry awakes in the school's infirmary, where Dumbledore discloses that Voldemort is still on the loose, reveals that he gifted Harry with the invisibility cloak, and explains that Snape's resentment of Harry stems from a life debt he owes Harry's father.
 Harry, Hermione and Ron's courageous acts win Gryffindor the House Cup.
+In an alternate ending, if Gryffindor does not have enough house points, either Slytherin or Ravenclaw win the House Cup.